casangi/casadocs/docs/tasks/task_defintent.rst

 *mode*

+   mode ‘set’ will replace the selected data with the provided intents.
+A new intent will be added that matches the input intent parameter name

-   mode ‘set’ will replace the selected data with the provided intents; mode ‘append’ will add the new intent selection to the existing selected data intents
+   mode ‘append’ will replace the intent of the selected data with a new intent that is the provided intent parameter appended to the old intents for that data selection. i.e. if the data previously had the intent 'OBSERVE_TARGET#ON_SOURCE' and mode append was used with intent='NEW_INTENT' the new intent for the data selection would be: 'OBSERVE_TARGET#ON_SOURCE,NEW_INTENT'

 *outputvis*